genomicsclass/book/pages/exploratory_data_analysis.md

 (see histogram) and would be our prediction.
 But what if we are told that the father is 72 inches tall, do we sill guess 68.7?

-Note that the father is taller than average.
+The father is taller than average.
 Specifically, he is 1.75 standard deviations taller than the average father.
 So should we predict that the son is also 1.75 standard deviations taller?
-It turns out this would be an overestimate.
-To see this we look at all the sons with fathers who are about 72 inches.
+It turns out that this would be an overestimate.
+To see this, we look at all the sons with fathers who are about 72 inches.
 We do this by _stratifying_ the father heights.